orangeduck/CPP_COMPLETE/README.md

 ...
 ```

 While this still required enumeration two recursive macros the contents are the same, and it does provide general purpose reuse for many types of iteration.
+One issue with this recursion is that is only allows manipulation of a single data value `X`.
+To compute on more than one value then requires a data structure...

 __Lists__

-The only remaining item was that of data structures.
-For this I used delayed evaluation and variable argument macros to create a functional list of sorts.
+For lists I used delayed evaluation and variable argument macros to create a functional list of tokens.

 ```c
 #define EVAL(...) __VA_ARGS__